-If your needs can best be met in a long-term care home, your care team and a placement coordinator from Home and Community Care (HACC) Support Services will work with you to find a home that meets your care needs.
+If your needs can best be met in a long-term care home, your care team and a placement coordinator from, Ontario Health at Home will work with you to find a home that meets your care needs.
 This may include placement in a long-term care home where you will wait until a space becomes available in your preferred home.

 Hospitals are not homes and are not designed to meet a person's care needs over a long period.
-There is evidence that while you wait in hospital, without the social and recreational supports provided in settings such as long-term care, you could be at risk for physical and cognitive decline.
+There is evidence that while you wait in hospital, without the social and recreational support provided in settings such as long-term care, you could be at risk for physical and cognitive decline.
 You may also be at risk for hospital-based infections.
 Your timely admission into a long-term care home will ensure you get the health and personal care required to support your independence, safety and quality of life.

 Listowel Wingham Health Care Alliance requests that you choose at least three Long Term Care homes, one of which needs to be considered short-listed or idle.
-The HACC coordinator will assist you in identifying these beds.
-If you decline to put your name on an idle or short-listed bed, HACC will choose a bed for you, as per the requirements of Provincial legislation Bill 7.
+The OHaH coordinator will assist you in identifying these beds.
+If you decline to put your name on an idle or short-listed bed, OHaH will choose a bed for you, as per the requirements of Provincial legislation Bill 7.

 Once it has been determined that you are in hospital waiting for a bed in long term care and no longer need acute care, the Ministry of Health and Long-Term Care requires hospitals to charge a co-payment.
-This daily rate is established by the Ministry of Health and Long Term Care and is equivalent to the costs of meals and accommodations.
+This daily rate is established by the Ministry of Health and Long-Term Care and is equivalent to the costs of meals and accommodations.
 There is a process to determine if you qualify for a reduced rate, and someone from our Finance Department will review this with you.

-It is the hospitals expectation that you be discharged to the first available bed on the list of long-term care homes that you have selected.
-When a discharged patient refuses to leave the hospital to one of these homes, the Ministry of Health and Long Term Care will inforce a rate of \$400 per day, as per Bill 7.
+It is the hospital's expectation that you be discharged to the first available bed on the list of longterm care homes that you have selected.
+When a discharged patient refuses to leave the hospital to go to one of these homes, you will be charged a rate of \$400 per day, as per Bill 7.